Table of Contents

 - Invite users to the radar

 See here a video how to add phenomena to a radar.

 Under the pen icon, click the edit button, then click ”Add phenomena”.
-You can make a keyword search to Futures Platform´s 600+ trend cards database to find relevant phenomena.
-Click the eye icon next to the phenomenon to open the trend card to read more about it.
+You can make a keyword search to Futures Platform´s 800+ phenomena database to find relevant content.
+Click the name of the phenomenon to open the content card to learn more about it.

-Select the one that you want to add to your radar (you can only select one at a time to add), click “Add to Radar”, and the phenomenon will appear on your radar.
+Select the one that you want to add to your radar, click “Add to Radar”, and the phenomenon will appear on your radar.